MischaU8/yumyum/snapping/snap-view-to-orthographic-view_o6aLZOql_z0.md

-views such as top and front using this key modifier with standard free orbiting can enhance navigating around your asset so be sure to add it to your workflow oh look at the time foreign
+views such as top and front using this key modifier with standard free orbiting can enhance navigating around your asset so be sure to add it to your workflow